 – Nicholas Royle, editor, Best British Short Stories

-We are part of Gatehouse Press, an award winning publishing house for new fiction and poetry.
+We are part of Gatehouse Press, an award winning publishing house that focuses on poetry and short new fiction.
 Lighthouse is run on a voluntary basis by a team of editors.

-You can keep up to date with the latest news, developments and happenings from the Lighthouse team either by visiting our page on Facebook, reading our blog or signing up to the Gatehouse Press mailing list on the right hand side of any page of the website.
+You can keep up to date with the latest news, developments and happenings from the Lighthouse team either by visiting our page on Facebook

 Anna De Vaul was born in the Pacific Northwest.
 She holds an MA in the Teaching and Practice of Creative Writing from Cardiff University, where she was an editor for the literary journal Ore, and a PhD in Creative and Critical Writing from the University of East Anglia.
 Her fiction and poetry have appeared in a wide variety of journals under both her own name and a nom de plume.
 In her spare time she can usually be found sewing, cycling, cooking, or eating.